astro-marco/whisper-asr-webapp/README.md

 - Customize the model, language, and initial prompt
 - Enable per-word timestamps (visible in downloaded JSON output)
+- Speaker diarization to distinguish different voices in the transcript
 - Runs Whisper locally
 - Pre-packaged into a single Docker image
 - View timestamped transcripts in the app